ralish/bash-script-template/BACKLOG.md

 # BACKLOG (Features)

-Instead of creating issues for the 'ToCode' list, I'll maintain a backlog here.
-It's much quicker for my sanity to draft these in here for the moment.
+As the project is young, instead of creating issues for FEATURE, BUG, etc., I'll maintain a backlog here.
+It's much quicker to draft these here (for the time seeing).

-# GLITCHES
+# 1) GLITCHES

-### glow show read from ~/tmp/bashlava_help.md
+- glow show read from ~/tmp/bashlava_help.md

-# NEXT FEATURES
+# 2) NEXT FEATURES

-### fatal error management

-maybe run a independent script? bashlava_qa.sh

-docker is not installed
-not executing bashlava on a mac hub is not installed
-$local_bashlava_path is not set more??

-### add markdown viwer cmd

-### rename /dk to /version
-alias /v to /version
-alias /dk to /version

-### rename /which by /list
-alias /which to /list

-### add description for each fct
-when /list
-also, consider showing shortcuts

-### add fct /tag
-description warning

-### list functions from add-on… like:
+- list functions from add-on
-help+
-help-shortcut

-### put all docker images under
-function App_DefineVariables

-### show custom script to update a package.json version
+- show custom script to update a package.json version

-# NEED HELP
+# 3) NEED HELP

-No doubt, one day, I will!
+- No doubt, one day, I will!